 - 2016: amateur dressage rider Claire Abel

-The H&H judging panel, which included at least one independent judge, chose the following shortlist of contenders from all the nominees received.
-The public vote has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, which included at least one independent judge, chose the following shortlist of four contenders from all the nominees received.
+This short-list was opened to a public vote and the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

-Pikeur Amateur Rider of the Year 2019 shortlist
+Pikeur Amateur Rider of the Year 2019 winner

 Katie Corteen, 25, solicitor